 Besides the standard lighting fast sword combat, you can use weapons like guns, grenades, and similar weapons from past MG games.
 Unfortunately, they aren’t as effective as your trusty sword against enemies, and I only used the rockets and chaff grenades periodically.

-Stealth also plays a big role in MGRR, and I found it more effective in certain areas to take out enemies silently rather attack them head on relentlessly.
+Stealth also plays a big role in MGRR, and I found it more effective in certain areas to take out enemies silently rather than attack them head-on relentlessly.
 Cameras look for you, and guards act suspicious when they catch a glimpse of you and the alarm phase plays just like it did past MG games.
-I also got a kick out of hiding from enemies in a cardboard box and silently sneaking up on them to perform a stealth kill.
+I also got a kick out of hiding from enemies in a cardboard box and silently sneaking upon them to perform a stealth kill.

 Boss battles are intense and will leave you saying “holy shit did I just do that!”.
 Such as taking down giant MG Ray, running up buildings while dodging gunfire and explosions, and facing off against a certain secret nuclear weapon.
 Others will test your patience like Monsoon, a cyborg ninja who can separate his body into pieces to attack you and you’ll be in trouble if you’re low on health items.

-I must have died a dozen times before I emerged victorious against some of these bosses, and I found that there’s a short way and a long way to defeating them.
-For instance, bosses can be very frustrating if you attack head on, but many drop healing items and have attack patterns you can exploit.
+I must have died a dozen times before I emerged victorious against some of these bosses, and I found that there are a short way and a long way to defeating them.
+For instance, bosses can be very frustrating if you attack head-on, but many drop healing items and have attack patterns you can exploit.
 Once you find the right rhythm of offensive and defensive actions to take against certain bosses the game stops feeling unfair.

 One standout feature in MGSR is the vocal soundtrack which will give you an adrenaline rush in boss battles.
 Some of the songs are cheesy, but it’s still entertaining.
 I really enjoyed the music, and it helped ease the pain of dying against bosses dozens of times.